 That is a good start, but your planning does not end there.
 For example, when you start a garden in a sunny spot, choose plants that will take a pounding from the sun and still thrive....
-Likewise, if you live in a seaside community, do not bang your head against a wall by trying to grow plants that dislike salty soil.
+Likewise, if you live in a seaside community, do tempt fate by trying to grow plants that dislike salty soil.
 Instead, select a plant known to tolerate salt, such as Montauk daisy.

 The ground is prepared, the plants have been selected.
 Now it really gets fun.
 Because you're at the point in this project where you can put your landscape design ideas to work.

 Don't feel any pressure here to blow the world away with the latest designs.
-Remember, this is for you, so please yourself!
+Remember, this garden is for you, so the goal is to please yourself!
 The average homeowner will be most interested in having color in the landscape.
-To that end, you will have to decide on which flowers to plant, based on color.
+To that end, the color will be a primary factor in deciding which flowers to plant.Continue to 9 of 12 below.

-This resource ties together many of the points mentioned above.
-See how to transform a grassy area into a planting bed of shrubs and perennials.
+This article ties together many of the points mentioned above by showing how to transform a grassy area into a planting bed of shrubs and perennials.
 You can do this by removing the sod with a shovel or by killing the grass with newspaper.

 Installing a tree or shrub in your new planting bed?
 Protect your investment!
 Learn how to transplant your tree or shrub properly.
 Many of the same principles apply to installing other types of plants in the ground (annuals, perennials, etc.).

-On some fronts, for example, you can take preventive measures.
-If you know that your region is plagued by deer pests, select deer-resistant plants.
+All gardens are faced with insect and animal pests, but good gardeners do what they can to avoid major pest damage.
+In some instances, you can take preventive measures.
+If you know that your region is plagued by deer pests, for example, select deer-resistant plants.
 If you have seen bunnies hopping around in your yard, surround your new planting beds with rabbit-proof fences.
-You can also work out a companion-...planting plan.
+You can also work out a companion-planting plan.

-When you buy a plant and install it in your planting bed for the first time, you may be so excited about it as to think that you could not possibly ever forget its name.
-But if you are anything like most of us gardeners, ten years down the line you may not be able to recall the specific cultivar from memory.
+When you buy a plant and install it in your planting bed for the first time, you may think that you could never forget its name after all the care that went into selecting it.
+But if you are typical, there may come time that you aren't able to recall the specific cultivar from memory.
 So do yourself a favor and label the plant properly when you install it.